abbyz123/bamazonBackend/README.md

 If the product inventory quantity is less than customer's request, the program will show insufficient inventory message:
 ![bamazon customer insufficient inventory](https://github.com/savannahz123/bamazonBackend/blob/master/customerDemoInsufficientGif.gif)

+## bamazonManager.js
+bamazonManager.js handles manager operations on the product inventory.
+1. Show all inventory